yogurt-foundation/yogurt-css-documentation/docs/borders/border-radius.md

 ## Border Radius

-Utilities for controlling the border radius of an element.
+Utilities for manipulating the border radius of an element.

 ### Usage